Version: 1.3

 Here are the valid values

-attribute.
+for mode's display attribute.
 Items in

 the third column produce animated graphics.
 Not all signs support